 Less number of water streams

 This will apply if you were planning a road trip.
-Crossing water streams is one of the biggest challenge while traveling to Ladakh.
-During opening months or in monsoon, the water level in these rivulets rises and make it even difficult to get across.
+Crossing water streams is one of the biggest challenges while traveling to Ladakh.
+During opening months or in monsoon, the water level in these rivulets rises and makes it even difficult to get across.

-Cons of Traveling to Ladakh in October
+Challenges of Traveling to Ladakh in October

 After advantages, let me also list down a few disadvantages of traveling to Ladakh in October.
 These are actually directly related to the tips that I mentioned previously in the article.